The Best Lake Tahoe Beaches

 Experience What Lake Tahoe Beaches Have to Offer

-From hike-in spots to beaches perfect for BBQs and big groups, each beach offers its own unique view of the surrounding mountains, clear blue waters and a sandy landscape to soak-up the Sierra sun for the whole day.
+From hike-in spots to beaches perfect for BBQs and big groups, each beach offers a unique view of the surrounding mountains, clear blue waters, and sandy shores to soak up the Sierra sun for the whole day.

-No matter which Lake Tahoe beach you decide to visit, be sure to check what amenities are available, if pets are allowed and if you will have to pay for parking so you don’t miss out on a day of fun in the sun.
+Although many Lake Tahoe beaches are free to access, be sure to check what amenities are available, if pets are allowed, and if you will have to pay for parking so you don’t miss out on a day of fun in the sun.
 Learn more about the best North Lake Tahoe beaches below and what makes each so special.

 North Lake Tahoe Beaches

-As you go east, the shoreline becomes rugged and the blue color of the water intensifies.
+As you go east, the shoreline becomes rugged, and the blue color of the water intensifies.
 That’s where you’ll find Sand Harbor State Park, a popular spot on the east shore.
-Sand Harbor might be one of the best beaches in North Lake Tahoe, but if you plan to go, you’ll need to make a reservation.
-Once you get there, this beach area offers picnic tables for day use, a boat launch and a place to rent a kayak or paddleboard.
+Many consider Sand Harbor to be the prettiest beach in Lake Tahoe, but if you plan to go, you’ll need to make a reservation.
+Once you get there, this beach area offers picnic tables for day use, a boat launch, and a place to rent a kayak or paddleboard.

 Continuing along the eastern shore, you can find plenty of secluded beaches tucked among Tahoe’s iconic granite boulders, begging you to take a plunge in the refreshing water.
 Along this section of Tahoe’s shoreline, there are hidden spots only accessible by hiking in.
 The appropriately named Hidden Beach is located just south of Incline Village near Tunnel Creek Road.
 This is one of the best Lake Tahoe beaches if you want to avoid the crowds.
 You can find paid parking at Tunnel Creek Cafe and take the short walk on the Tahoe East Shore Trail to access the beach.
 From there, it’s a hike down to the water.